AOSC-Dev/la_ow_ptrace/README.md

 ## How does it work

 It intercepts syscall from child process.
-When it met unimplemented old-world-only syscall, it calls the equivalent new-work syscall in child process and converts the result.
+When it met unimplemented old-world-only syscall, it calls the equivalent new-world syscall in child process and converts the result.
 For syscall where sigset is used, the size is changed from 16 to 8.
+It generates code for sigaction handler to accomodate the difference in `struct mcontext_t`.

 ## Progress